-The Geminid meteor shower peaks tonight, 13/14 December.
+The 2019 Geminid meteor shower peaks the night between 13 and 14 December.
 The Geminids are usually the best meteor shower of the year, producing 100 or more meteors per hour seen from a dark site.
-So take some time to go out and stare at the sky.
+Unfortunately, the full Moon will have just happened on 12 December, which will make it harder to see meteors.
+However, you still might see a few, so take some time to go out and stare at the sky!

 Meteors and Meteor Showers